Trimpley

 South of Trimpley Green lies Wassell Wood (now owned by the Woodland Trust).
 This wooded hill is surmounted by an earthwork enclosure of unknown date.
 The name "Wassell" is derived from the Anglo-Saxon "Weardsetl" meaning a watchplace.
 This was the westernmost of a chain of such watchplaces, also including Wassell Grove (near Wychbury Hill), Waseley Hills and Wast Hills in Alvechurch.

-Hoarstone Lane and Trimpley Lane, through the hamlet are probably part of the Micclan strete (great made-road), mentioned in the Anglo-Saxon bounds of Wolverley.
+Hoarstone Lane and Trimpley Lane, through the village are probably part of the Micclan strete (great made-road), mentioned in the Anglo-Saxon bounds of Wolverley.
 This may have been part of an ancient road from Gloucester and Worcester to Chester.

 In 1357 John Atte Wode, an usher of the king's chamber, obtained a licence to maintain a priest at Trimpley.
 The medieval chapel, founded by endowment as a chantry chapel, was dissolved at the Reformation.
 The present Trimpley Church was built in 1844 in a Norman-style as a chapel of ease.